 To Make the Dough

 - Gather all the ingredients.
-Cut the butter into small cubes (I used a pair of scissors).
+Cut 25 g unsalted butter (or 17 g unsalted butter for 1 square loaf) into small cubes; I used a pair of scissors.
 Tip: Precise measurement is extremely important for this recipe; therefore, please weigh your ingredients with a digital kitchen scale.
 I strongly discourage measuring by volume.

-- Then, add the yeast and whisk it all together.
+- Then, add 7 g instant yeast (or 4.7 g instant yeast for 1 square loaf) and whisk it all together.
 Set it aside in a warm place for 10 minutes.
 Meanwhile, prepare the dry ingredients.

 - You want to see bubbly foam on the surface of the yeast mixture.
 If you don’t see any, maybe your yeast is old or the environment is not warm enough; wait another 5 minutes to see if any bubbles develop.

-- Combine the bread flour and skim or nonfat dry milk powder in a stand mixer bowl.
+- In a stand mixer bowl, combine 350 g bread flour and 20 g skim milk powder or nonfat dry milk powder (or 235 g bread flour and 14 g skim milk powder or nonfat dry milk powder for 1 square loaf).
 Mix it together with a silicone spatula or dough scraper.

 - Make a well in the middle of the flour mixture.
 Once you confirm the foamy surface on the yeast mixture, pour it into the well of the flour mixture, scraping every bit of the liquid with the silicone spatula or dough scraper.
 Set aside the yeast mixture bowl.